lamsfoundation/lams/win_installer/installer/documents/readme.txt

-LAMS 2.1 RC1 - Learning Activity Management System
+LAMS 2.3.5 Learning Activity Management System
 ----------------------------------------------

-This is a pre-packaged copy of LAMS 2.1 RC1 for Windows 2000, XP, or 2003.
+This is a pre-packaged copy of LAMS 2.3.5 for Windows.
-It is designed for LAMS users to explore the new Branching and Optional Sequences features.
-We would love some feedback on things you like, things you don't like, or suggestions for improvements in the wording or icons on the branching screens.

-This is a "play" version of LAMS.
-It is NOT designed for production and you will NOT be able to upgrade it to the real LAMS 2.1.

-If you want to install a production version of LAMS, you should install LAMS 2.0.4.

 1. Startup and Shutdown
 =======================